Mezhyhirya Residence: Transformation into museum

 During the 2022 Russian invasion of Ukraine Mezhyhirya became a shelter for the residents of nearby villages.
 According to Mezhyhirya groundskeeper Denys Tarakhkotelyk the complex was hit by Russian air strikes and bombardments.

-Mezhyhirya featured in the political satire Servant of the People.
+Mezhyhirya was featured in the political satire Servant of the People.
 In the series, the location was used for the inauguration of the President, who was played by Volodymyr Zelensky.
 In 2019 Ukrainian voters elected Zelensky as President of Ukraine.